 Electrolyte replacement: Keeping a balance of ions in your system is critical for optimal performance.
 The electrolytes in your body maintain a pretty good balance all on their own when faced with normal conditions and stressors.
 Should you put extreme stress on your body through long durations of intense exercise you may need to replace some of the electrolytes lost through perspiration.
 Sometimes weather conditions will also effect your electrolyte balance but typically speaking you should only require an electrolyte replacement if your exercising longer than 60 minutes.
 At which time you will need to be pretty savvy on what you consume.
 Too much of any given cation/ion can be just as damaging as too little, so choosing a balanced beverage or food is optimal.

 To sum up, there really isn’t any reason to bring a buffet to the weight room.
-Your body is already under extreme stress and eating adds additional unnecessary stress.
+Your body is already under extreme stress, and eating adds additional unnecessary stress intra workout.
 So in general, keep it simple during your lifting sessions and your body will thank you.